kdgs-develop/kdgs-admin-dashboard/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](LICENSE.md) file for details.

 ## Copyright and Attribution

 © 2024 Javier Gongora.
 All rights reserved.

 The KDGS Admin Dashboard is open-source software developed and maintained by Javier Gongora.

 1. Open Source License: This software is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-You can find a copy of the license in the LICENSE file or at https://www.gnu.org/licenses/agpl-3.0.en.html
+You can find a copy of the license in the [LICENSE](LICENSE.md) file or at https://www.gnu.org/licenses/agpl-3.0.en.html

 2. Proprietary License: For commercial use, a proprietary license is available.
 This license grants additional rights and support not provided under the AGPL-3.0.